senselogic/STENCIL/README.md

 # Stencil

-Repeated code instantiator.
+Repeated code generator.

 ## Description

-Stencil allows to quickly generate sibling code from an example, by replacing its types, attributes and variables.
+Stencil allows to quickly generate similar code from an example, by replacing some of its types, attributes and variables.

 ## Version